What is Eastern’s Reverse Internship?

 I think I qualify…What is my next step?

-- Schedule an assessment interview with June Dunn, the Credit for Lifelong Learning Coordinator at the School of Continuing Education.
+- Schedule an assessment interview with June Dunn, the Credit for Lifelong Learning Coordinator at the Office of Continuing Studies and Enhanced Learning.
 Call: (860) 465-5100 or Email: <email@example.com

 - Your work/life experience and college record will be reviewed to determine if you qualify and whether your potential credit could be utilized within your degree program at Eastern.